ibm-cloud-docs/Cloudant/api/cloudant_query.md

 When you specify an index to use,
 Cloudant Query uses the following logic:

+-	The query planner looks at the selector section, and finds the index with the closest match to operators and fields used in the query.
--	If two or more `json` type indexes exist for the same fields, the index with the smallest number of fields in the index is preferred.
+	If there are two or more JSON type indexes that match, the index with the smallest number of fields in the index is preferred.
-	If the refinement still leaves two or more candidate indexes, the index with the first alphabetical name is chosen.
+  If there are still two or more candidate indexes, the index with the first alphabetical name is chosen.
 -	If a `json` type index _and_ a `text` type index might both satisfy a selector, the `json` index is chosen by default.
 -	If a `json` type index _and_ a `text` type index the same field (for example `fieldone`),